 Oman is a safe country, with a very low crime rate.
 In case of emergency you can rely on the local authorities and contact your embassy in Muscat.

 The official currency is the Omani Rial (OMR), divided into 1000 Baisas.
 There are banknotes of 1, 5, 10, 20 and 50 Rials, 1/2 Rial and 100 Baisas.
 Visa and Mastercard are accepted in all the hotels and most of the restaurants and shops.
 ATMs for cash withdrawal are widespread.
-Cash (EUR or USD series after 2009) can be changed at any money exchange (open daily from 8:30 to 12:30 am and from 4:30 to 6:30 pm, except on Fridays).
+Cash can be changed at any currency exchange office.
 We suggest you not to change money at the airport or at the hotel because of high exchange rates and fees.

 International code to call Oman from abroad: +968.
 The mobile network is widespread throughout the country and works with GSM 900/1800 and 4G/5G data connection.
 You will find wi-fi internet connection in almost all hotels, except for desert camps and lodges located in remote areas.

 Electricity: 220-240 volts, electrical outlets: type G.

 We recommend practical and comfortable clothes, in linen or cotton.
 In order to respect local culture we strongly advise not to wear shorts, miniskirts, tank tops and low-cut dresses, particularly when visiting towns and villages.
 Standard t-shirts, trousers and skirts below the knee are more advisable.
 Inside Grand Mosque in Muscat it’s compulsory wearing long trousers or long skirts, for both men and women; ladies must also wear long sleeves until the wrists and cover their head with a non-transparent scarf.
 It’s useful to bring: a sweater and a windbreaker for cooler nights in the desert and on the mountains, a beach towel and a swim suit.
 You should wear comfortable sandals or sneakers, suitable to walk outdoor.